-This smoothness condition cannot be checked directly, although there are two indirect approaches that could be used.
+This smoothness condition cannot be checked directly, although two indirect approaches could be used.
 The first approach is to test whether, conditional on the forcing variable, key baseline covariates that are correlated with the outcome variable (as identified in the review protocol for the purpose of establishing equivalence) are continuous at the cutoff.
 This means that the intervention must have no impact on baseline covariates at the cutoff.
-Particularly important baseline covariates for this analysis are pre-intervention measures of the key outcome variables (e.g., pretests).
+Particularly important baseline covariates for this analysis are preintervention measures of the key outcome variables, such as pretests in the case of achievement outcomes.

 The second approach for assessing the smoothness condition is to use statistical tests or graphical analyses to examine whether there are discontinuities in the outcome-forcing variable relationship at values away from the cutoff.
-This involves testing for impacts at values of the forcing variable where there should be no impacts, such as the medians of points above or below the cutoff value (Imbens & Lemieux, 2008).
-The presence of such discontinuities (impacts) would imply that the relationship between the outcome and the forcing variable at the cutoff may not be truly continuous, suggesting that observed impacts at the cutoff may not be due to the intervention.
+This process involves testing for impacts at values of the forcing variable where there should be no impacts, such as the medians of points above or below the cutoff value (Imbens & Lemieux, 2008).
+The presence of such discontinuities would imply that the relationship between the outcome and the forcing variable at the cutoff may not be truly continuous, suggesting that observed impacts at the cutoff may not be due to the intervention.